OWNER: Scott Armour

 Building Science.
 Indoor Air Quality.

-- He is trained as a LEED accredited professional and provides consulting and analysis services to the high performance and sustainable building industry.
+He is trained as a LEED accredited professional since 2003!
+He's not new to this bandwagon - Scott provides consulting and analysis services to the high performance and sustainable building industry, to HELP YOU MAKE A HEALTHY HOME AND OFFICE AND SCHOOL.

 For three years Scott was an adjunct faculty member at University of Findlay as principal instructor for state accredited Lead Abatement Certification courses and instructor for IAQ and ISO 14000 Environmental Management Systems courses.
 During that period he trained more students than all other state accredited trainers combined.
 His mold courses for Environmental Professionals pre-dated by several years the national awareness of mold as a health and building issue.